massgov/mayflower/packages/patternlab/styleguide/source/_patterns/01-atoms/divider.md

 ### Description
 This is a simple horizontal divider.
-It is typically used at the bottom of the Page Header.
+It is typically used at the bottom of a section.

 ### Status
-* Stable as of 5.0.0
+* Stable as of 11.18.0

 ### Variables
 ~~~